-Please Note: Composting activities at the S.C.R.A.P.
+Please Note: The University is limiting food scraps collection to the major dining venues on campus and select graduate student housing (Lakeside and Lawrence apartments).
+Other requests for food scrap collection are unable to be fulfilled at this time.
+Additionally, composting activities at the S.C.R.A.P.
 Lab are currently on hold due to a planned facility relocation to accommodate capital development efforts associated with the University’s Campus Plan.
-Updates on the operational restart date will be communicated on the project’s Blog.
+Updates on the operational restart date will be communicated on the project's Blog.

 After years of planning, the Office of Sustainability initiated an on-site food scraps composting demonstration project in September 2018 to support the sustainability goals and research and education missions of Princeton University.